Left Handed Guitars For Beginners – 8 Great Electric Guitars to Get You Started

 What should you look for when buying your first guitar?

 Some of these will need to be set up professionally before they can play well at all.
-If it doesn’t stay in tune, or it has some real uneven frets, you’ll probably hate playing it and just give up after a few months.
-At least with some of the more well-known brands, you can expect that a certain level of quality should be there.
+If it doesn’t stay in tune or has some really uneven frets, you’ll probably hate playing it and give up after a few months.
+At least with some of the more well-known brands, you can expect a certain level of quality.

 Yamaha Pacifica PAC112JL

-The build quality is fantastic for the price and it’s a guitar that’s able to play many different musical styles; a very versatile guitar, and great to play.
-I probably would’ve recommended the PAC112V instead, as it has better quality pickups, but surprise surprise, it’s not available to us lefties!
-Come on Yamaha!
+The build quality is fantastic for the price, and it’s a guitar that’s suitable for many different musical styles; a very versatile guitar, and great to play.
+I probably would’ve recommended the PAC112V instead, as it has better quality pickups, but surprise, surprise, it’s not available to us lefties!
+Come on, Yamaha!
 Sort it out!

 Check price/availability at: